A social cultural program linking American & Dutch students

 - Approximate number of hours teachers are expected to spend on the exchange: 2 hours per week x 8 weeks = 16 + 2 online meetings (4 hours) = approximately 25 hours.

 We do not charge the schools a fee for this program.
-Baltimore-Rotterdam Sister City Committee will do fundraising by looking for grants and sponsorships to cover the cost of the project leader (Kathie diStefano from Rotterdam-based Avalanche Arts).
+Baltimore-Rotterdam Sister City Committee is looking for grants and sponsorships to cover the cost of the project leader (Kathie diStefano from Rotterdam-based Avalanche Arts) and related expenses.
 We welcome ideas for grantors and sponsors to approach.

 Interested in this exchange?